Borrowers denied student loan relief will get a second look

 It goes a step further than a temporary expansion announced last week, which allows some previously ineligible borrowers to get loan forgiveness if they submit an application by the end of October 2022.

-A separate appeals process will be created by April 30, 2022, for anyone whose application is denied.
+A new appeals process also will be created by April 30, 2022, for anyone whose application is denied.
 All eight plaintiffs in the suit will also get their loan balances erased, estimated at nearly $400,000.

 Randi Weingarten, president of the AFT, called it a “game-changing victory” for educators, nurses and other public workers who were wrongly rejected.